 June has arrived.
 For many, this month marks the beginning of Summer.
 Warm weather, no school, tons of ice cream.
 But for some, June has a bigger importance.
 It’s Pride Month.
 And I don’t want this post to be about politics, but this year, Pride Month is being celebrated in the wake of disappointing movements by the government to limit trans rights.
 So I’ll be interested to see what drama unfolds this June with hopes that things do get better.
 Whoever you voted for—whatever side of the political spectrum you reside—I hope you believe that all people, including the LGBT community, deserve basic human rights.
 I hope that you are tolerant and respectful this month and every month after, because we’re all human.

-In honor of the 6th month of the year, I’ve chosen 6 books with LGBTQ+ characters that I’ve love, or even mildly enjoyed.
-Because even if the book wasn’t amazing, the stories themselves are unique and important and worth a read.
+In honor of the 6th month of the year, I’ve chosen 6 books with LGBTQ+ characters that I’ve love or enjoyed.
+Because even if the book wasn’t worthy of a 5-star rating, the stories themselves are unique and important and worth a read.
 Enjoy!

 6 Books Featuring LGBTQ+ Characters